neu-cs4530/team-project-2k/README.md

 A backend service (in the `services/townService` directory) implements the application logic: tracking which "towns" are available to be joined, and the state of each of those towns.

+## Running this app via Netlify

+We have set up Netlify deploys for our repo.
+Thus, after every commit, a new Netlify page is deployed that can be used for remote access to the Covey Town app.
+In order for the page to work correctly with the Spotify API, we must add the Netlify URL to the list of trusted URLs that the Spotify API can redirect to.
+To request that a new Netlify deploy URL be added to this list, contact the owner of the Spotify Web app (Pavan Hirpara)

 ## Running this app locally

 Running the application locally entails running both the backend service and a frontend.